-They have held a number of events in the park including a including A Picnic in the Park Day, Fun Days and the very popular Big Gig.
+They’ve held a number of events in the park including a including A Picnic in the Park Day, Fun Days and the very popular Big Gig.

 They are always looking for volunteers and helpers, so if you’re interested follow the link and get in touch!

 Have a look at the homepage of the Visit Poulton-le-Fylde website for more of the latest updates.

 Love the Fylde Coast?
 Sign up for your weekly email newsletter.
 Packed full of interesting things it arrives in your inbox all 52 weeks of the year.